davebloisesquire/super-duper-disco/README.md

 This little site has been refactored from the initial HTML and CSS files provided in GitLab.

 It's nothing fancy, but it should all be done.
-Chaning html tags and what not.

 [See Deployed Site here](https://davebloisesquire.github.io/super-duper-disco/)